 Vegan protein powder: you can use vanilla or chocolate protein powder for the recipe.
 Know that the brand you choose will affect the flavor and texture of the high-protein fudge recipe (see below).

-Cacao powder: this powder is high in just about everything but not to be confused for cocoa powder (learn the difference between cacao powder and cocoa powder).
+Cacao powder: this powder is high in just about everything but is not to be confused with cocoa powder (learn the difference between cacao powder and cocoa powder).
 It helps give the fudge its rich chocolate taste.

 Maple syrup: make sure to opt for real maple syrup and not the man-made stuff for the best possible flavor.